aws-controllers-k8s/community/docs/contents/dev-docs/testing.md

 ## Clean up

-If you used the `make kind-cluster-preserve` command, the `kind` cluster (Docker containers) are still around after the test run.
-To clean up a `kind` cluster, which includes all the container images and configuration files created by the script specifically for said test cluster, execute:
+To clean up a `kind` cluster, including the container images and configuration files created by the script specifically for said test cluster, execute:

 ```
 kind delete cluster --name $CLUSTER_NAME